uptane/uptane-standard/uptane-standard.md

 1. Load the latest Targets metadata file from the Director.
 2. Find the Targets metadata associated with this ECU identifier.
 3. Check that the hardware identifier in the metadata matches the ECU's hardware identifier.
 4. Check that the image filename is valid for this ECU.
-This MAY be a comparison against a wildcard path, which restricts the ECUs to which a delegation will apply.
+This could be a comparison against a wildcard path, which restricts the ECUs to which a delegation will apply.
 5. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
 6. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows:
     * If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption.